Wakiso Giants FC

-Wakiso Giants FC is a football team from Wakiso, Uganda currently playing in the Uganda Premier League.
+Wakiso Giants FC is a football team from Wakiso, Uganda currently playing in the FUFA Big league.The team is currently owned by proprietor Musa Atagenda, also known as Musa Ssebulime.
+Wakiso Giants FC was playing in the Uganda Premier League last season and it was relegated back to FUFA Big League after its humiliating 5-0 defeat at the hands of KCCA FC.
+The Club is also The Purple Sharks.

 History

-The club was established in 2009 as Artland Katale by flamboyant City Lawyer, Muhammad Bazirengedde.
+The club was established in 2009 as Artland Katale by city lawyer Muhammad Bazirengedde.
 During that campaign in the first division as well as the second division, the club hosted their games at Katale, moved to Taibah, and later Mashariki.
 But the club shifted their home ground to Buziga Islamic pitch, along Ggaba Road after qualifying for the FUFA Big League.

 However, after three seasons of very little success, the club owner then opted to sell it off.

 Post Artland Katale Era

-From Artland, the team was bought off by then, Kamuli Park, then a Regional side in Eastern Uganda.
+From Artland, the team was bought off by then, Kamuli Park, then a Regional side in eastern Uganda.
 Under Abedi Muwanika, the chairman of the club then, it rose to the second highest division in Ugandan football, the FUFA Big League.

 In its first season as a merger, it was referred to as Artland Kamuli Park as per the regulations of the Ugandan FA in 2016/17 but gained full independence in the following season changing name to Kamuli Park.
 The 2017/18 season proved better as the team put up spirited performances but missed out on promotion to the Azam Uganda Premier League – finishing fourth in Rwenzori Group, a slot behind Promotional Play Offs.

 New Era

-In June 2018, a group of Business men bought the club and renamed it Wakiso Giants Football Club.
-The renaming of the club was crystal clear since it shifted home from Kamuli (Eastern Uganda) to Wakiso (Central Uganda) and the owners hail from the area.
+In June 2018, a group of businessmen bought the club and renamed it Wakiso Giants Football Club.
+The renaming of the club was crystal clear since it shifted home from Kamuli (eastern Uganda) to Wakiso (central Uganda) and the owners hail from the area.
 It immediately went on a signing spree acquiring some of the best talent on the land and also embarked on rebranding.